 Through the analysis of the $\lambda_{R}$ - $\epsilon$ diagram, we see no evident correlation or evolution between the spin parameter and redshift.
-Most of the sample is dominated by round galaxies, tending to be found at higher redshifts and also being the most massive galaxies.
-The spin parameter distribution rises up towards one, peaking at $\lambda_{R} \sim$ 0.8.
+Most of the sample is dominated by round galaxies, which tend to be found at higher redshifts and are also the most massive galaxies.
+The spin parameter distribution increases towards one, peaking at $\lambda_{R} \sim$ 0.8.
 This is consequent with the fraction of regular rotators found in the sample.
-We do not find any significant population of slow rotators, but detect one galaxy consistent with being a low mass slow rotator.
+We do not find any significant population of slow rotators, but detect one galaxy consistent with being a low-mass slow rotator.
 We also see that massive quiescent or low-level star-forming galaxies present in general low values of $\lambda_{R}$ in the sample, which can support the scenario where quenching mechanisms are responsible for the lowering of the angular momentum in galaxies.
 Some star-forming galaxies also have low $\lambda_{R}$, which is a consequence of their perturbed kinematics, due to possible gas-rich interactions.

 Furthermore, we characterize the environment for our galaxy sample using two different indicators.
-Neither the global density estimator ($\eta$) for galaxies in structures nor the local density contrast ($\tilde{f}$) which measures overdensities follow any evident trend with the stellar angular momentum.
+Neither the global density estimator ($\eta$) for galaxies in structures nor the local density contrast ($\tilde{f}$), which measures overdensities, follows an evident trend with the stellar angular momentum.
 Thus, the environment at small and large scales does not seem to have any effect on the stellar angular momentum in our sample.
 This may mean that the rotation in our sample galaxies is mostly driven by internal processes rather than being influenced by the low to moderately dense environment.
-We stress that the studied galaxies are not found in dense environments, probing of which will be necessary to establish any possible relation with $\lambda_{R}$ at z > 0.
+We note that the studied galaxies are not found in dense environments.
+It will be necessary to probe these environments to establish any possible relation with $\lambda_{R}$ at z > 0.